-What gets collected Exchange Mailbox Content (EWS) data source Exchange Tracking Log data source Exchange user messages from the specified data source targets You select Exchange target mailboxes by specifying groups (distribution groups or security groups) or individual users.
-Only the messages from selected You specify the target tracking log folders on your Exchange servers.
-Only the messages that transferred through the specified servers are mailboxes are collected. collected.
-Message history Collection of message history is limited by data retention time start date specified for the data collection.
-Only the messages within the "deleted mailbox retention period" are collected.
+What gets collected Exchange Mailbox Content (EWS) data source Exchange Tracking Log data source Exchange user messages from the specified data source targets You select Exchange target mailboxes by specifying groups (distribution groups or security groups) or individual users. folders on your Exchange servers.
+Only the messages that transferred Only the messages from selected mailboxes are collected. through the specified servers are collected.
+Message history Collection of message history is limited by Only the messages within the "deleted mailbox retention period" are collected.
 By default, a 30 day maximum message history is set in the data collection configure file.
 To collect more history, you must manually update the configuration file.
 Only the messages that fall within the tracking log maximum age (MessageTrackingLogMaxAge) as set in the Exchange server configuration are collected.